vinodkd/guts/src/book/01_size.md

 * We can pick an arbitrary level to be our "base" and attribute unit sizes to all atomic operations at that level
 * Once we have a base, all sizes for code above it - its applications, so to speak - can be measured as sums of the sizes of the atomic operations.

-So we're gravitating towards a 3-tier model of relative size:
+So we're gravitating towards a 3-tier model of relative code size:

 		app
 		 |